wseppala/LegendreZeros/README.md

 This work has been made as part of a research project at the Aalto University [Department of Mathematics and Systems Analysis](http://math.aalto.fi/en/) and my B.Sc.
 Thesis "Legendren liittofunktion nollakohdat", translating to "Zeros of the associated Legendre function".
-* NOTE: Link to the B.Sc.
-Thesis will be added later.
+* NOTE: Link to the B.Sc. thesis will be added later.

 The method uses only MATLAB files, but the open source MATLAB package Chebfun is required for proper use of the code, ie. the package needs to be installed and added to the MATLAB PATH.
 Chebfun is available for free [here](https://www.chebfun.org/)